Kesharasa/Getting-and-Cleaning-Data-Course-Project/Codebook.md

 			6. LAYING

 "Freq" at the end of a variable name stands for "frequency".
-"StandarDev" at the end of a variable name stands for "Standarad Deviation".
+"StandarDev" at the end of a variable name stands for "Standard Deviation".

 ## Variable Names :-